-- Have the appropriate control equipment installed and be capable of providing Regulation Service. - Be capable of receiving and responding to automatic control signals on a 6 second periodicity and must provide telemetered output data that can be scanned every 6 seconds. - Provide for all required interfaces to the Transmission Owner (TO) control centers as defined by the TOs as described in the TO-MP Interconnection Agreement (if any). - In order for a Demand Side Resource to provide Regulation Service the Demand Side Resource must take service from a qualified Load Serving Entity which is subject to the energy settlements of the NYISO Services Tariff and NYISO OATT. - Be capable of supplying Regulation Service continuously in both the up or down direction for intervals in the scheduled hour and for all hours with accepted bids. - Register the intent to provide Regulation Service with the Stakeholder Services department and provide all data required as defined in the Market Participant Registration Packet. - Post all collateral requirements as defined in the NYISO Services Tariff AttachmentK and Section 2 of the Market Participant Registration Packet. - If requesting to qualify or required to re-qualify as a Regulation Service Supplier, successfully complete the pre-qualification performance test as described in section 4.11.2 - 1.
-A Behind-the-Meter Net Generation Resource that is comprised of more than one generating unit that is dispatched as an aggregate unit at a single PTID is not qualified to provide Regulation Service or Spinning Reserves.
+- Provide for all required interfaces to the Transmission Owner (TO) control centers as defined by the TOs as described in the TO-MP Interconnection Agreement (if any). - In order for a Demand Side Resource to provide Regulation Service the Demand Side Resource must take service from a qualified Load Serving Entity which is subject to the energy settlements of the NYISO Services Tariff and NYISO OATT. - Be capable of supplying Regulation Service continuously in both the up or down direction for intervals in the scheduled hour and for all hours with accepted bids. - Register the intent to provide Regulation Service with the Stakeholder Services department and provide all data required as defined in the Market Participant Registration Packet. - Post all collateral requirements as defined in the NYISO Services Tariff Attachment K and Section 2 of the Market Participant Registration Packet. - If requesting to qualify or required to re-qualify as a Regulation Service Supplier, successfully complete the pre-qualification performance test as described in section 4.11.2 - A Behind-the-Meter Net Generation Resource that is comprised of more than one generating unit that is dispatched as an aggregate unit at a single PTID is not qualified to provide Regulation Service or Spinning Reserves.

 4.11.2.
-Prequalification PerformanceTest
+Prequalification/Verification Performance Test